 All scepticism aside, though, the sustainability stats of the Face Halo is decidedly impressive.
 Just one Face Halo can do the work of up to 500 makeup wipes or cotton pads, so by switching, you'll be drastically reducing the amount of waste that other makeup-removal methods might be creating.
 Plus they can be washed up to 200 times.
 So assuming that you're only removing makeup at night, two Face Halos would last you an entire year.

 But does it actually work?
 Turns out, yes.
 When soaked in water, the innovative HaloTech fibres trap makeup and remove it from your skin.
 Plus, they do a pretty decent job of cleaning your complexion and gently exfoliating.
 (Although I couldn't forgo cleansing entirely in favour of Face Halo—it's too much of a relaxing evening ritual for me.)
 I was so surprised at how effectively this little pad removed all traces of makeup from my skin without any pulling or tugging.

-While I've got a long way to go with mine before reaching the 200-wash mark (which is when Face Halo recommends that you replace them), I'm also impressed that the brand introduced a new upcycling programme in the UK this summer.
+See what I mean?
+Game changing.
+While I've got a long way to go with mine before reaching the 200-wash mark (which is when Face Halo recommends that you replace them), I'm also impressed that the brand introduced an upcycling programme in the UK.
 It means that once your Face Halo has reached the end of its life span, you can send it back to be upcycled in an effort from the brand to further reduce the amounts of waste being sent to landfill.
 Who knows?
 Your used Face Halo might just get a new life as a car cushion or a seat cover!